Mina Harker: Dracula

-While Mina and Van Helsing are at camp, Van Helsing finely crumbles a sacred wafer in a circle around Mina as she sleeps during the daytime.
+While Mina and Van Helsing are at camp, Van Helsing crumbles a sacred wafer in a circle around Mina as she sleeps during the daytime.
 Upon waking, she is unable to cross the circle at all.
-Van Helsing does this as a test; if Mina is unable to exit the circle, he reasons that vampires would be unable to enter, as well.
+Van Helsing reasons that if Mina is unable to exit the circle, vampires would be unable to enter as well.
 This is confirmed when, later in the night, the brides come to the camp, but are unable to cross the ring around Mina and Van Helsing.
-The brides beckon her to join them but fail to do so (which Van Helsing is relieved at when he notices how Mina looks at them with fear and disgust, and he realizes she isn't like them yet); with that, they fly back to Dracula's castle before sunrise, where they meet their demise at Van Helsing's hands.
-Curiously, when Van Helsing is about to stake the first bride, he's stopped by her beauty and hesitates.
-But is snapped out of it by a "soul wail" from Mina though is unsure if he imagined it or she used some of her newfound power to help him.
+The brides beckon her to join them but fail to do so.
+Van Helsing is relieved when he notices how Mina looks at them with fear and disgust, and he realizes she isn't like them yet.
+The brides fly back to Dracula's castle before sunrise, where they meet their demise at Van Helsing's hands.
+Curiously, when Van Helsing is about to stake the first bride, he is stopped by her beauty and hesitates, but is then snapped out of it by a "soul wail" from Mina; Van Helsing is unsure if he imagined it or she used some of her newfound power to help him.
 When the party kills Dracula just before sunset, Dracula's vampiric spell is lifted and Mina is freed from the curse.

-The book closes with a note written seven years after these events about Mina's and Jonathan's married life, and the birth of their first-born son; who they name Quincey in remembrance of their friend, Quincey Morris; who was killed by Dracula's Roma minions during the final confrontation.
+The book closes with a note written seven years later, about Mina's and Jonathan's married life, and the birth of their first-born son.
+They name their son Quincey in remembrance of their friend, Quincey Morris, who was killed by Dracula's Roma minions during the final confrontation.
 The birth of Jonathan and Mina's son signifies hope and renewal of life as the close of the novel ushers in the 20th century.